 Going through the process of a career change can be tricky for anybody but transitioning from the military to the civilian workforce can be even more daunting.
-Whether you have memories of civilian work before you enrolled in military service or the army career is the only one you’ve ever known, the good news is that employment rates for veterans are looking up, with unemployment rates down to 3.6% in 2017 from 4.3% in 2016.
+Whether you have memories of civilian work before you enrolled in military service or the army career is the only one you’ve ever known, the good news is that employment rates for veterans are looking up.
 Still, changing from a military to a civilian career often involves learning new skills, determining where the ones you possess will be useful, and working towards new qualifications to help improve your employment prospects.
 The good news is that military service is a highly respected career, and there are several ways to use this to your advantage when finding a civilian job.
 We’ve listed some top tips for a smooth transition.

 Did you find these tips useful?
 We’d love to hear your thoughts in the comments.